-Time for a French classic dish today: a white mushroom and succulent braised veal stew recipe.
+Well I think that it is time for a French classic dish today: so how about a succulent braised veal stew recipe with vegetables like mushrooms and carrots.
 This dish is also known as blanquette de veau in France and Belgium!

 You will absolutely adore this dish…

-I love to cook any type of cuisine, lots of fusion dishes with big flavors and Asian touches.
+I love to cook any type of cuisine, lots of fusion dishes with bold flavors and Asian touches.

 A bunch of grub to feed an entire family.